emilsahakyan/nvim/README.md

 __Note:__ The configurations for the default (AstroNvim) and the custom plugins are split into separate config files for easy expansion and maintenance.

-`nvim +checkhealth` - install missing/required tools/binaries, e.g. python
+Always `nvim +checkhealth` - install missing/required tools/binaries, e.g. python

 ## Complie flags for cpp
 In order to configure the Language Server Protocol ([LSP](https://microsoft.github.io/language-server-protocol/)) work for cpp with [clang](https://clangd.llvm.org ) create file `compile_flags.txt` with appropriate flags for the project, for example: